 Throughout each term, children will be given opportunities to write independently.
 These pieces will be used to inform teachers of each child's progress.
+Each term, teachers record assessments on Arbor.
 End of year expectation criteria is used to support the teacher assessment.